jzhou07/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Fill in all of the missing value with the mean valueof that 5-min interval
+To fill in all of the missing value: I used the mean value of that 5-min interval

 ```r
 meanbyinterval <- cbind(meanbyinterval, "roundingmean" = round(meanbyinterval$mean, digits = 0))